permguard/permguard/site/content/docs/0.1/code-ops/managing-ledgers.md

  permguard checkout origin/273165098782/magicfarmacia
 ```

-In this command, the first parameter is the remote, followed by the application ID, and finally the ledger identifier.
-The format used is `<remote>/<application-id>/<ledger-name>`.
+In this command, the first parameter is the remote, followed by the zone ID, and finally the ledger identifier.
+The format used is `<remote>/<zone-id>/<ledger-name>`.